Ticketedmoon/reddit-thread-text-analyser/README.md

 ### Tech
 - Rabbit or some other queue tech. ✅
-- Kubernetes, multiple consumers (pods).
+- Kubernetes, multiple pod consumers (Probably overkill but good as a learning outcome).
-- AWS DynamoDB
+- AWS DynamoDB ✅
 - Spring-boot ✅
-- Helm charts (Maybe)
+- Helm charts (Maybe for a learning outcome)
 - Spring-boot actuator
 - Vault (Secret Management)
+- Test Containers ✅
 - New Relic or other monitoring tools.
 - Docker.
 - AWS (S3/EC2/ELB)